-Lean Six Sigma (LSS) is a business improvement methodology founded on a set of principles with data-based decision making.
+Lean Six Sigma (LSS) is a business improvement methodology founded on a set of principles with data-based decision-making.
 Data gathering and analytical tools are applied systematically to improve a process to a higher performing level.

 LSS is essentially about accelerating flow with Lean tools and decreasing defects or process variation with Six Sigma tools.
 Value stream mapping identifies the waste and value in the current process and is performed by directly observing people and operations and talking with staff on the production site, in the distribution network and/or in support functions such as customer service, maintenance and administration.
-Waste can be categorised as defects (errors), overproduction, waiting for an equipment/ tool/ document or person, non-utilised talent, transporting of items, inventory, motion of people and extra processing.
+Waste can be categorised as defects (errors), overproduction, waiting for an equipment/ tool/ document or person, non-utilised talent, transporting of items, inventory, the motion of people and extra processing.

-Imagine you have successfully implemented LSS and have now clearly demonstrated operational excellence in your utilities business.
+Imagine you have successfully implemented LSS and have now clearly demonstrated operational excellence in your utility business.
 What could your improved business go on to achieve?
 What competitive edge would you have?
 How could you grow further?
 What if you could increase market share?

 Complete Lean Six Sigma Consulting and Coaching Services from Expert Coaches and consultants.